biodotpe/gitbuilding-template/index.md

 # Test Project

-This is a great place to start making your documentation! :rocket
+This is a great place to start making your documentation! 🚀

 You should link to a couple of pages: